jurisgalang/named-parameters/README.md

     obj = YourClass.new
-    obj.your_method :param => 'Et tu, Babe?'  # will spit out: 'Et tu, Babe?' obj.your_method                           # will raise an exception
+    obj.your_method :param => 'Et tu, Babe?'  # will spit out: 'Et tu, Babe?' obj.your_method                           # will raise an exception, because the required :param was not specified

 Abuse It
 --------